abdurion/Movie-Recommendation_ML-Model/project_proposal.md

 ### Data & Tools
 The dataset I plan to use is the one provided by StackOverFlow for 2021 [here](https://insights.stackoverflow.com/survey), the survey contained 48 columns and 80k entries.
 I expect to be working mostly on job titles, education, language and frameworks used in the past year.
 I will be working with Pandas for EDA, I expect to also use Seaborn or matplotlab for visualization to make the insights easier to perceive.

+### MVP
 The minimum viable product for this project would be a graph to represent the frameworks used in the user's job last year.